GTLugo/GTLugo/README.md

 ## Who am I?
 - 👋 Hi, I’m Gabriel Lugo-Maldonado, a computer scientist and hobbyist artist.
 - 👀 I’m interested in game design, software engineering, and anime!
-- 🌱 I’m currently studying for my bachelor's in Computer Science, set to graduate in Fall 2025.
+- 🌱 I’m currently studying for my bachelor's in Computer Science, set to graduate in Dec 2025.
 - 🏫 I've been a computer science tutor at my university for around 3 years.
 - 📖 I've done a software development internship at Amazon.
 - 🚀 I'm working on a lot of different projects, mostly in C++ and Rust!